| [Back

 without sleep while recording rock masterpieces during all-night

+sessions.
 Richards also

 notes the horror of the apomorphine cure, a cold turkey treatment